LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 ## Variable Thermal Parameters

-To solve the 2D heat diffusion equation including variable thermal parameters, we focus on the general solution, as described in Equation (60):
+To solve the 2D heat diffusion equation including variable thermal parameters, we focus on the general solution in a combined form, as described as:

 $\begin{equation}
 \rho c_p \frac{\partial{T}}{\partial{t}}